akaushik123/Bird-Explorer/README.md

 # Bird-Explorer
 # This is a private app
-# Please contact to use this repsitory
+# Please contact to use this repository